jimhigson/oboe.js-dissertation/main/main.md

          response.on('data', function(chunk) {
             // This function is called each time some data is
-            // received from the http request.
+            // received from the HTTP request.
 The task writes
             // the response to the console and quickly exits. console.log('Got some response ', chunk);